anki-geo/ultimate-geography/CONTRIBUTING.md

 ### _Capital_ field

+We use the capital(s) given in the [infobox](https://en.wikipedia.org/wiki/Template:Infobox_country#Examples) of the country's English Wikipedia article.
+This ensures consistency across languages and simplifies maintainance, as discussed in issue [#416#issuecomment-821864712][ref416].

-Unless otherwise stated in the [_Translation sources_](#translation-sources) section below, we use the capital given in the [infobox](https://en.wikipedia.org/wiki/Template:Infobox_country#Examples) of the Wikipedia article for the country, in the language of the given deck.
+For spelling, unless otherwise stated in the [_Translation sources_](#translation-sources) section below, we take **the title of the Wikipedia article** for the capital, in the language of the given deck.
+Alternative names may be mentioned in the _Capital info_ field, when relevant.

 If the title of the Wikipedia article contains a parenthetical portion for disambiguation purposes, it must be removed.
 The _Capital hint_ field is used instead for disambiguation.

-If a capital has alternative names, we take **the title of the Wikipedia article** for the capital, in the language of the given deck.
-This corresponds typically to the name used in the infobox of the country's Wikipedia article.
-Alternative names may be mentioned in the _Capital info_ field, when relevant.

 If multiple capitals are listed in a country's infobox, the following guidelines apply:

 - If the first capital is followed by a qualifier such as "official", "constitutional", "de jure", "claimed", or "political", it must be used alone in the _Capital_ field.
 The _Capital info_ field must then be used to detail the status and/or role of every capital - e.g. _While Dodoma is the official capital, Dar es Salaam is the de facto seat of government._
 - If government branches such as "executive" or "legislative" are the only qualifiers used, then the capitals must all be listed in the _Capital_ field, separated by commas - e.g. _Pretoria, Cape Town, Bloemfontein_ (South Africa).
 The _Capital info_ field must again be used to detail the role of every capital.
-- If no qualifiers are provided at all, then the capitals must all be listed in the _Capital_ field, separated by commas - e.g. _Santa Cruz de Tenerife, Las Palmas_ (Canary Islands).
+- If no qualifiers are provided at all, then the capitals must all be listed in the _Capital_ field, separated by commas.
 A concise explanation should then be provided in the _Capital info_ field.

 ### _Capital info_ field

 As explained in the previous section, this field is typically used for countries with multiple capitals, to clarify the role and/or status of each capital, or to explain succinctly why the country has multiple capitals.
+In such case, the content of the field should be consistent across languages.

+This field may also be used to provide alternative capital names and spellings, which may be language-specific.

 ### _Capital hint_ field